 A Bit About Status

 It's worth noting that the no annual fee Hilton Honors American Express Card (Rates & Fees) comes with Silver elite status, which provides a 15% elite status bonus on points, every fifth night free, and complimentary access to fitness centers with two bottles of water.
+Enrollment is required for select Amex benefits.

-The Hilton Honors American Express Ascend Card and The Hilton Honors American Express Business Card come with Gold status.
+The Hilton Honors American Express Surpass® Card and The Hilton Honors American Express Business Card come with Gold status.
 Hilton Gold status is generally considered the best mid-tier hotel elite status.
 You’ll get all the silver perks, plus 25% elite status bonus on all points earned, eCheck-in, complimentary Wi-Fi at select hotels, and what Hilton calls “bonus perks” at select hotels.
 And, Hilton Gold status comes with free breakfast and possible room upgrades.
 When you're upgraded to the executive level – you will receive access to the lounge.

 And finally, the Hilton Honors American Express Aspire Card provides top-tier Diamond Elite status.
 You'll get all the perks of Silver and Gold status, plus higher priority room upgrades, 48-hour room guarantee, 50% point bonus, and more.